 Courses, Schedules, and Syllabi

-Initial registration for Winter 2025 Opens November 18, 2024.
+Initial registration for Spring 2025 Opens February 24, 2025.
 Check the Registration Schedule to see the order of registration eligibility.
 You can check check DuckWeb for your registration date/time.

 To view course registration details, visit the UO Class Schedule